Job Details for 4372 - Admissions Nurse Liaison

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Facilitates, assesses and coordinates the admission program for the Convalescent Center Sub acute operation and long term care
+• Facilitates, assesses and coordinates the admission program for the Care Center Sub acute operation and long-term care

 • Visits hospitals to provide and collect applicant information, assess patients seeking admission for clinical appropriateness, and determine admission for the facility